sandnabba/rgb_candlestick/README.md

 [Build instructions](/candlestick)

 #### Controller
-The controller software is written in Python, and is verified to work on both generic x86 and ARM (Raspberry Pi)
+The controller software is written in Python and connects to the backend server via WebSocket.
+It runs on any system with Python support (x86, ARM, Raspberry Pi) and communicates with the Arduino via USB serial.

-For more information, see the [controllers README](/controller/)
+For more information, see the [controller README](/controller/)

+#### Backend
+The backend server is a FastAPI application that manages WebSocket connections from controllers and provides a REST API for web applications.
+It tracks the state of all connected candlesticks and routes commands appropriately.

+For more information, see the [backend README](/backend/)

+#### Web App
+A React/TypeScript web interface for controlling candlesticks through the backend API.
+Supports multiple candlesticks and displays real-time connection status.

+For more information, see the [webapp README](/webapp/)

+## Quick Start

+See the [QUICKSTART.md](./QUICKSTART.md) guide for step-by-step instructions on getting the system running.

 ## Quick and Dirty Installation Using Ansible